-

 Some typical building heights include:

-End Use Heigh Range Garages/workshops 10’ to 18’ Barns 12’ to 22’ Single-story homes 10’ to 14’ Two-story homes 18’ to 26’ NOTE: Standard metal buildings are limited to 30 feet in height.
+End Use Heigh Range Garage / Shop 10’-18’ Barns 12’-22’ One story home 10’-14’ Tw0 story home 18’-26’ NOTE: Standard buildings are limited to 30 feet in height.
 Special engineering will be required if you need to go higher than this.

-The most popular 40x60 building dimensions are: 40x60x12, 40x60x14 and 40x60x16
+The most popular 40x60 steel building dimensions are: 40x60x12, 40x60x14 and the 40x60x16 metal building kit packages.

 Specify the Number of Framed Openings

-All door and window openings require an engineered frame.
-You will need to decide how many framed openings are required and what size each should be.
 Standard kits usually include one framed opening for a walk door and one for an overhead door.
-Be aware that each additional framed opening will add to the overall cost because of the additional steel required.
+Be aware that each additional framed opening will add to the overall cost because of the required steel.

 Building Site Surveying

 Before erecting a new structure, you’ll need to ensure that the proposed site is suitable and can, in fact, be built on.
 This includes ensuring that there are no setbacks that would prevent construction, that utilities can be easily accessed and routed to the job site, and that the ground can support the weight of the building.
-You also need to check for any easements on the property that could restrict where and what you build.
-Finally, you should create a map of the area, including any access routes.
-A local structural engineer can assist you with this preliminary stage of the project.

 Apply for Permits (if required)

 In most cases, a building permit WILL be required.
-Exceptions include some rural and farm properties; verify this when speaking to your local building department.
+Exceptions include rural and farm properties; verify this when speaking to your local building department.
 Once you have chosen a site for your structure, start the permit process by contacting the building department.
-Be prepared to provide plans, property title, and other details about the build.
-Having as many details as possible about your project will help make the process go more smoothly.

 Our suppliers engineer your building to meet codes for wind, snow, and seismic conditions in your area.
 Ensuring your building is safe and up to code.